Blackcat56/DeckersCreek_Gage/README.md

 dev.off()

 ```
-This is the code from creating the bar chart.
+This code creates the bar chart.

 ## Products:
 The final products are a final Streamflow csv called StreamflowD.csv.
 The three final graphs are a histogram, bar chart and pie chart.
 [Histogram](https://github.com/Blackcat56/Gaging_Flooding/blob/master/Output/Histogram.jpeg)